 Upon signing up, you’re immediately greeted by a video message from Chandler Rogers, the founder of Relay.
 I’ve tried out a lot of apps designed to help men quit porn, and I’ve never been greeted with a video message upon starting.

-That, alone, gives you a glimpse into the level of care that has gone into Relay and the sincerity of the mission.
+That alone gives you a glimpse into the level of care that has gone into Relay and the sincerity of the mission.

-Relay prides itself on showing that there is a team of real people behind the app who have struggled and know what it’s like.
+Relay prides itself on showing that there is a team of real people behind the app—people who have struggled and know what it’s like.
 Unlike other apps and most programs, at Relay, you work with real clinicians and therapists on a clinical program that blends human empathy and hard science.

 No other apps welcome you aboard with reassurance that “you don’t have a porn problem, a masturbation problem, an infidelity problem, or whatever it is you’re dealing with.
 You have a pain problem.”